CodeBear117/mockingbird-ums/README.md

 - Creating a second table `backup` and related to the `users` based on the `ID`, posting the form data to this `backup` table, and then updating the `users` table based on the relation.
 This method essentially created a duplicate table and I did not deem it useful or productive.

 - I then tried the `supabase.auth.signUp` method.
-This method has a drawback because the user has to provide a password on top of their email and name (which were the original requirements of the registration form/page for this task).
+This method has a drawback because the user has to provide a password on top of their email and name (which was not the original requirements of the registration form/page for this task).

-Upon further consideration, I realised that my first approach might have worked if I had used an SQL query to populate the `users` table with any new rows added to the `auth.data` table.
-I wrote the following query:
+Upon further consideration, I realised that my first approach might have worked if I had used an SQL query to populate the `users` table with any new rows added to the `auth.users` table.
+I wrote the following query, which would trigger when a new user was added to the `auth.users` table.
+The function adds the new user from the `auth.users` table into the `users` table after applying certain row level security (RLS) policies:

 ```bash
 create table